CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/NVIDIA-User-Experience-NVUE.md

 ```

 {{%notice note%}}
-If there are no pending or applied configuration changes, the `nv show` command only shows the running configuration.
+If there are no pending or applied configuration changes, the `nv show` command only shows the running configuration (under operational).
 {{%/notice%}}

 Additional options are available for the `nv show` commands.
 For example, you can choose the configuration you want to show (pending, applied, startup, or operational).
 You can also turn on colored output, and paginate specific output.